 Meantime property owners from Clarksdale to Baton Rouge are flooding more frequently, longer, and higher.

-These charts document our case.
+The charts under each city tab document our case.